Seagate/cortx-k8s/doc/advanced-deployment-scenarios.md

 #### 2. Stack multiple Data Pods per Worker Node with manually-created PVs

-The key to this use case lies in the mapping of the PersistentVolumes to the generated PersistentVolumeClaims and that taking a higher priority than the implicit anti-affinity provided by the Kubernetes StatefulSet controllers.
+The key to this use case is contained in the mapping of the PersistentVolumes to the generated PersistentVolumeClaims and that taking a higher priority than the implicit anti-affinity provided by the Kubernetes StatefulSet controllers.
 Using the same structure as defined above in Step 2, you can now create groups of PVs per Worker Node as long as you have enough PVs labeled with the appropriate `cortx.io/device-path` values.

 For an environment with nodes named `0703`, `0704`, `0705`, and `0706`, the `kubectl` output at the end of the [Create all your PersistentVolumes for use by CORTX](#2-create-all-your-persistentvolumes-for-use-by-cortx), is complete.
 You can see that each node has 4 PVs each, labeled as `dev-sdc`, `dev-sdd`, `dev-sde`, and `dev-sdf`.